James Harper (publisher)

 James Harper (April 13, 1795 – March 27, 1869) was an American publisher and politician.
 Along with his brother John, Harper formed publishing company J. & J. Harper (now Harper) in 1817.
 He incorporated his brothers Joseph and Fletcher into the company in 1825, changing its name to Harper & Brothers.

 Harper company's first successful publishing was Maria Monk's Awful Disclosures in 1836.
-Eight years later, Harper was elected as the 65th Mayor of New York City.
-Beginning his term as mayor in 1844, his tenure was cut short by an ousting in April 1845.
+Eight years later, Harper was elected as the 66th mayor of New York City.
+Beginning his term as mayor in 1844, he was defeated for reelection in April 1845.
 Outside of publishing and politics, Harper was a trustee of Vassar College until his death in 1869.
 Harper's company was later merged with another publisher to form Harper & Row in 1962 and HarperCollins in 1990 under the News Corporation banner.